alikillen/Ruby-Terminal-App-Repo/docs/development-log.md

   - the neighbours have chosen today to build a new deck with loud tools. adapting to this new development.
   - spent like 2 hours angrily eating grapes and looking for a bug until i realised i was running the wrong file #winning
 - breakthrough - basic methods now working, adding menu options and input, finetuning output, adding control flow and trying to get everything to print to terminal in the right order etc. feeing better now that its mostly working!
+- fine tuning user input validation and control flow (loops etc) to get the essential methods/outputs flowing nicely - just need to write an options method - tomorrow I'm going to try to break everything and do some error handling.